pydev8624/goldeneye/README.md

 ├── digiato_sent_links.txt    # Stores sent article links
 ├── sat.png, sun.png, ...     # Calendar images for daily posts
 └── README.md                 # This file
-How It Works
-News Fetching: Uses BeautifulSoup to scrape article links from Digiato and OpenAI to generate concise Persian summaries.
-AI Responses: Combines OpenAI's GPT-4 for dynamic responses with a local TF-IDF vectorizer (scikit-learn) for caching and faster reply matching.
-Moderation: Filters messages containing predefined inappropriate words and allows admins to manage the list.
-Scheduling: Utilizes python-telegram-bot's JobQueue for periodic tasks (news updates and calendar events).
-Persian Calendar: Integrates jdatetime for accurate Persian date handling.
 Configuration
 Bad Words: Modify the BAD_WORDS set in bot.py to customize the inappropriate word list.
 Stop Words: Update the stop_words set in extract_hashtag for better hashtag generation.